Window Construction Terminology

 Condensation Resistance Factor (CRF)

 An indicator of how resistant a window is to condensation.
-Higher numbers indicate better resistance.
+Specifically, the higher the number, the better resistance.

 Conduction

-The amount of energy that is transferred between materials that are in direct contact with one another.
+Conduction is the amount of energy transferred between materials in direct contact with one another.

 Convection